by Dr. Robert Berdan

 When looking for the aurora you can increase your chances of seeing it early in the evening by using your peripheral vision which uses the rods located in your retina.
 We have many more rods in our retina and they are sensitive to low light.
 Cones are used for colour and concentrated in fovea and macula near the center of the eye.
 There are about 120 million rods throughout the retina whereas we have about 10 million cones.
 It is estimated that the human eye is equivalent to a 576 megapixel camera, has a dynamic range of about 20 or more stops and a focal length of about 22 mm (clarkvision.com), I have also read our eye has a focal length of 43 mm elsewhere.
 Our eyes process images at the equivalent of about have about 1\30 second shutter speed which is why movies or video recorded at 1\24 to 1\30 of a second appear smooth to us.

-Our risk of developing eye disease increases with age and certain conditions like diabetes or high blood pressure can make our eyes more susceptible to disease.
+Pure Optical says our risk of developing eye disease increases with age and certain conditions like diabetes or high blood pressure can make our eyes more susceptible to disease.
 It's also important to protect our eyes from ultra violet light by wearing protective glasses.
 Our general health and diet are important to having healthy eyes.
 Vitamin A deficiency is one of the most common causes of blindness in the world and not having enough can result in night blindness.
 Fortunately Vitamin A is found in high amounts in fruits and vegetables like spinach and carrots.
 Other elements that are found to be important are Lutein and Zeaxzanthin which are carotenoid antioxidants and may reduce the risk of macular degeneration.
 These elements are found in spinach, parsley, and egg yolks.
 Other important nutrients include Omega-3 fatty acids, Vitamin C, and Zinc (for more information see A. Arnarson 2016).

 As we age our eyes will change, the brightness will decrease, our colour perception may change (maybe that is why I like to process my images with a more saturation then some folks care for), and some of us will need to wear glasses or contacts.
 Research studies have shown that most animals kept in confined environments became near sighted.
 When I was younger I had 18\18 vision and when I was 21 it became 20/22 after measuring about 100,000 particles using a loupe with my right eye.
 Apparently the strain of measuring the particles permanently changed my vision in one eye.
 What 20\20 vision means is that when you stand 20 feet away from an eye chart, a person can clearly identify a row of 9 mm letters from 20 feet.
 The best vision ever recorded was an Aboriginie man with 20/5 vision.
 For more information on 20/20 vision see commonwealtheyes.com.